Yowah Nuts

 The journey of the Yowah Nut began during the Cretaceous period, roughly 65 to 135 million years ago, a time when this region of Queensland was submerged beneath an inland sea—a part of the mighty Great Artesian Basin.

 - Ironstone Concretions: As the sea receded, layers of sand, clay, and iron-rich sediments accumulated.
-Through diagenesis (the physical and chemical changes that occur during rock formation), small, rounded masses of iron-rich rock, known as ironstone concretions, formed within the sedimentary layers.
-These are the physical casings of the future nuts.
+Through diagenesis, small, rounded masses of iron-rich rock formed within the sedimentary layers.
+These geological nodules are the physical casings of the future nuts.

-- Opal Deposition: Under specific, highly stable conditions of low temperature and pressure, the water evaporated, causing the dissolved silica to precipitate as a hardened gel.
-This gel solidified, layer by layer, into precious opal within the ironstone shell.
-The interplay between the dark ironstone host rock (composed of iron oxides) and the precipitated opal is what gives the gemstone its spectacular, fire-like appearance.
+- Opal Deposition: Under stable conditions, water evaporated, causing silica to precipitate as a gel.
+This gel solidified into precious opal within the ironstone shell, creating a spectacular, fire-like appearance.

 1.2 Yowah’s Unique Opal Types